ulfalizer/Kconfiglib/README.rst

   produce identical output to the standard ``make allnoconfig`` and ``make allyesconfig``.

-- **Read and write .config files**
+- **Read and write .config and defconfig files**

-  The generated ``.config`` files are character-for-character identical to what the C implementation would generate (except for the header comment).
+  The generated ``.config`` and ``defconfig`` (minimal configuration) files are character-for-character identical to what the C implementation would generate (except for the header comment).
 The test suite relies on this, as it compares the generated files.

 - **Write C headers**